 She is intrigued by how deeply our past experiences can influence both the present and future, in how we interpret and re-frame our experiences to others.
 Of particular interest is how imagined narratives containing embellishments and omissions can become part of the storytelling process.

-In her latest body of work ‘Ephemeral’, she explores the centuries-long fascination with the ‘golden hour’, the brief period shortly after sunrise or before sunset when the sun casts a soft golden light.
-Artists have long been inspired by this transient time, often depicting this light when it otherwise would not have been.
-In exploring the idea of transience, she questions the nature of our experiences, whether they are truly as we remember, or seen through a lens of our choosing.
+In her latest body of work ‘Ephemeral’, she explores the centuries-long fascination with the ‘golden hour’, the brief period shortly after sunrise or before sunset when the sun casts a golden light.
+Artists have long been inspired by this light, often depicting this transient time when it otherwise would have passed.
+In exploring the notion of nostalgia, she questions the nature of our experiences, whether they are truly as we remember, or seen through a lens of our choosing.

 Janet is a graduate of the University of Auckland with a Bachelor of Visual Arts.